 Makes around 2.25kg/5lb

-1. Juice the oranges and pour the juice with the water into a large, lidded pan with a capacity of 6-8 litres.
+- Juice the oranges and pour the juice with the water into a large, lidded pan with a capacity of six to eight litres.
 Remove the inner membranes and pips from the oranges.
 Do not remove the pith from the oranges.

-2. Juice the lemon and add the juice to the pan.
+- Juice the lemon and add the juice to the pan.
 Put the orange membranes and the remains of the lemon into a food processor or mini-chopper and chop finely.
-Put the chopped membranes, and any pips into a 30 cm x 30cm piece of thin cotton muslin.
+Put the chopped membranes and any pips into a 30x30cm piece of thin cotton muslin.
 Tie this up with string and add to the pan.
 Shred the oranges and add the peel to the pan.
 If possible, leave the pan overnight to allow the fruit to soak.

-3. Next day, bring the lidded pan to boil, turn down the heat and simmer very gently for two hours.
+- The next day, bring the lidded pan to a boil, turn down the heat and simmer very gently for two hours.
 Remove the lid from the pan.
 The peel should be very tender and the contents of the pan reduced by a third.
-Warm the sugar in a low oven, 140°C /275°F/ Gas 1
+Warm the sugar in a low oven, 140°C /275°F/ Gas mark 1.

-5. Gradually bring the pan to a rolling boil and test for a set after 7 minutes, using the flake test.
+- Gradually bring the pan to a rolling boil and test for a set after seven minutes, using the flake test.
 Dip a large spoon into the pan and scoop out a spoonful.
 Lift the spoon above the pan and turn it horizontally.
 If the marmalade has reached setting point of 104.5°C (220°F) it will drip then hang on the side of the spoon.

-6. Leave the marmalade to cool for 5-10 minutes, a skin should have formed on the surface.
+- Leave the marmalade to cool for five to ten minutes; a skin should have formed on the surface.
 Remove any scum from the surface with a large metal spoon.
 Gently stir the marmalade to distribute the peel.

 Variations for You to Try

-Stir in 2.5 fl ozs of Whisky or Rum into the marmalade after skimming and just before potting.
+Stir in 2.5 fl oz of whisky or rum into the marmalade after skimming and just before potting.